zaphosting/docs/docs/valheim-serverlisting.md

 ---
 id: valheim-serverlisting
 title: "Valheim: Server listing problems with Steam games using Steamworks"
-description: Information about the problem that servers for Steamworks games are not shown in the server listing
+description: "Information about the problem that servers for Steamworks games are not shown in the server listing"
 sidebar_label: Serverlisting Problems
 services:
   - gameserver-valheim